Tertiary education in Australia: 21st century

-The Coronavirus pandemic of 2020 has impacted the Australian tertiary education sector by reducing revenue by A$3 – 4.6 billion.
+Between January 2020 and September 2022, the COVID-19 pandemic and Deltacron hybrid variant impacted the Australian tertiary/higher education sector, reducing revenue by $3–4.6 billion.
 Australian universities depend on overseas students for their revenue.
-Federal Education Minister Dan Tehan announced $252 million to support the sector by allowing universities to offer short courses of 6 months duration with at least 50 per cent reduction in fees, as well as guaranteeing the sector's existing $18 billion funding regardless of changes in domestic enrolment.
-Tehan announced that 20,000 places short-term courses in nursing, teaching, health, IT and science.
+Federal Education Minister Dan Tehan announced $252 million to support the sector by allowing universities and colleges to offer short courses of 6 months duration with at least 50% reduction in fees, as well as guaranteeing the sector's existing $18 billion funding regardless of changes in domestic enrolment.
+Tehan announced that 20,000 places in short-term courses in nursing, teaching, health, IT, and science.
 An estimated 17,000 jobs had been lost in the sector by mid-2021.